Alone’s Maiduguri Dialogue Repositions Civic Constituencies for Rehabilitation, Reconstruction and Resettlement in Northeast Nigeria

-As part of the series of activities to promote civil society engagement of the humanitarian crisis in the northeast of Nigeria, Social Action on 2nd of April 2019, organised a dialogue with the theme, “Repositioning Civic Constituencies for Rehabilitation, Reconstruction and Resettlement in the Northeast” in Maiduguri, Borno State.
+As part of the series of activities to promote civil society engagement of the humanitarian crisis in the northeast of Nigeria, Alone on 2nd of April 2019, organised a dialogue with the theme, “Repositioning Civic Constituencies for Rehabilitation, Reconstruction and Resettlement in the Northeast” in Maiduguri, Borno State.
 The event served as a platform for civil society actors, academics and government officials to discuss the proposed federal government plan for rehabilitating the conflict-ravaged northeast, and to identify opportunities for collaboration towards addressing immediate and longer-term needs in the area.
 In particular, the dialogue examined CSOs readiness to engage and monitor the implementation of the plan.

-While welcoming participants to the dialogue, Social Action’s Programme Officer, Isaac Botti supported the federal government’s intention to move interventions from immediate humanitarian needs to concrete sustainable development projects capable of facilitating rehabilitation and resettlement of victims of a decade of conflicts.
+While welcoming participants to the dialogue, Alone’s Programme Officer, Isaac Botti supported the federal government’s intention to move interventions from immediate humanitarian needs to concrete sustainable development projects capable of facilitating rehabilitation and resettlement of victims of a decade of conflicts.
 However, beyond supporting the good intentions of the government, Botti emphasised the need for civic constituencies to interrogate the plan and to identify how to engage with the government to ensure success.

 A paper presentation by Professor Abubarka Mua’zu, the Executive Director of Borno Coalition for Democrat and Progress (BOCODEP) on “Rehabilitation and Reconstruction Agenda: Prospects and Challenges” delivered by Dr. Nuhu Gapsiso examines the component and content of the Buhari Plan as well as distilled some of the challenges that may be encountered in the course of implementation.
 He noted that the process of reconstruction involves partial or total relocation and rebuilding the essential physical infrastructures and shelter.
 He pointed out that rebuilding of housing and community infrastructure should form the early point of the rehabilitation process.
 He further stated that the process of rehabilitation should involve building people’s capacity to sustain life by improving their livelihood means, including developing the role of women and allowing for inclusive participation.